yanndebray/LLMs-with-MATLAB-book/chap3_Art_of_prompting/how-to-run-local-deepseek-models-and-use-them-with-matlab.md

 ---

-After the release of the DeepSeek-R1 AI models, many users have been eager to learn how to integrate them with MATLAB.
-Recently, Vasileios Papanastasiou, a software test engineer at MathWorks, shared a guide on LinkedIn, which I decided to try on my own machine.
+After the release of the DeepSeek-R1 AI models, many users have inquired about how to utilize them in MATLAB.
+Recently, Vasileios Papanastasiou, a software test engineer at MathWorks, shared a guide on LinkedIn, which I followed to run the model on my local machine.

 ## Running deepseek-r1:1.5b on My Local Machine

-To run one of the smaller DeepSeek models locally and interact with it in MATLAB, I utilized the "Large Language Models (LLMS) with MATLAB" add-on along with Ollama.
-Here’s how I set it up:
+To get started, I used the "Large Language Models (LLMS) with MATLAB" add-on along with Ollama to run one of the smaller DeepSeek models.
+Here’s how I did it:

 1. **Download and Install Ollama**:
    - Visit [Ollama's download page](https://ollama.com/download) and install it on your Windows machine.